dp04827/SQL-Project-1/README.md

    - **Purpose:** This query helps the app collect the most basic nutrition data from users to make dietary recommendations.
 <img width="395" alt="image" src="https://github.com/user-attachments/assets/810ae4d4-cf9f-448d-b515-728deaa0e5db" />

+4)**Get the total hours of sleep recorded for a user in the last month** -**Purpose:** Managers would use this to analyze user sleep patterns and how they correlate with fitness goals.

 # **Database Information**
 Name of the database- al_Group_21484_G3